-Municipalities can receive funding for the eligible cost of their project.
+Municipalities can receive funding for up to 50 per cent of the eligible cost of their project.
 Additional weighting will be given to projects leveraging alternative funding sources (i.e., federal or private industry contribution).
+Existing paved park access roads will continue to be cost-shared on a 75 per cent provincial/25 per cent municipal basis.